Best Private Jet Manufacturers in the World

 Piaggio’s Avanti series is instantly recognizable.
 Its pusher-prop design delivers excellent speed and efficiency, though production and long-term support have been less consistent than larger OEMs.

-Italian manufacturers tend to focus on design-driven engineering, rather than broad fleet scale.
+Italian manufacturers tend to emphasize design-driven engineering, often at the expense of large-scale fleet production.

 Swiss Private Jet Manufacturers